• Skip to primary navigation

 Storage Suggestions

 Store in an airtight container for up to 3 days.
 Can be reheated on the stovetop using a skillet or heat in the microwave (as directed above).
-I do not recommend freezing the mixture because the texture will not be the same.

 Frequently Asked Questions

-The sweet potatoes provide complex carbohydrates, fiber, and a hefty dose of Vitamin A. Even though onions don't have tons of color, they are still incredibly nutritious with polyphenols, micronutrients with potential heart disease and cancer-fighting powers, and quercetin which is an anti-inflammatory anti-oxidant.
+Even though onions don't have tons of color, they are still incredibly nutritious with polyphenols, micronutrients with potential heart disease and cancer-fighting powers, and quercetin which is an anti-inflammatory anti-oxidant.
 Same with garlic.

 Eggs are a good source of vegetarian protein.
 The small amount of bacon gives amazing flavor to your hash and helps you feel satisfied thanks to the protein it has.